 On a personal level, I’ve lived in Seattle for most of my adult life.
-I’m a former clinic and foster volunteer at Seattle Humane, and now I’m a clinic volunteer at the Feral Cat Spay Neuter Project.
-I volunteered on two trips to Kauai with the island-focused spay/neuter group Animal Balance, and I hope to do more with them in the future.
+I’m a former clinic and foster volunteer at Seattle Humane, and now I’m a volunteer veterinary assistant at the Feral Cat Spay/Neuter Project.
+I volunteered on two trips to Kauai with the island-focused spay/neuter group Animal Balance.
 I was a volunteer in 2018 and 2019 for the Hayden Island Project, which uses road-based transect surveys to track free-roaming cats in Portland, Oregon.

-I also enjoy vegan cooking, photography, scuba diving, and my two blind cats (Honey Bee and Fig) who are more famous and adorable than me.
+I also enjoy vegan cooking, gardening, photography, scuba diving, and my two special needs cats (Fig and Lychee) who are more popular and adorable than me.

 Photo credits: Animal Balance, Spirit of Freedom crew.